salesforce-marketingcloud/LearningAppIos/README.md

 <a name="0023"></a>
 ## Implementing the SDK Push Notifications

 > The SDK supports iOS 8, 9, and 10 notifications.
+For more information about implementing iOS 10 notifications, see [Use iOS 10 Notifications](http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/features/iOS10-notifications.html).

 **AppDelegate+ETPushConstants.m**